How influencers are impacting journalism

 Given the growing role of influencers in the democratic process, it seems we should seriously consider a few things: Should they be trained?
 If so, how, and by whom?

-Summer Harlow is associate director of UT Austin's Knight School for Journalism in the Americas.
+Summer Harlow is associate director of the Knight Center for Journalism in the Americas at UT Austin.
 She created a class for, what she calls, newsfluencers.
 "Content Creators and Journalists: Redefining News and Credibility" attempts to provide such influencers the tools to ensure accuracy and to build trust in their work.

 V Spehar is a digital content creator who started UnderTheDeskNews.
 Spehar has accumulated over 3 million TikTok followers since starting their platform in 2021.